 Steptoe & Johnson Case Study: Ensuring Workforce Safety

 With the threat of business continuity disruptions growing each year, the executive team knew it needed a process in place to protect its most important and strategic advantage: its workforce.
 The thought of a crisis or emergency interrupting Steptoe’s outstanding service was unthinkable.
-Steptoe chose Preparis, relying on the web-based portal for insight, training, and preparedness tools.
-The firm is now armed with practical strategies and increased confidence throughout the organization–especially among its 100+ trained Crisis Team Members.
+Steptoe chose Agility Alerts (Preparis), relying on the web-based portal for insight, training, and preparedness tools.
+The firm is now armed with practical strategies and increased confidence throughout the organization–especially among its 100+ trained crisis team members.

 The team wanted to consolidate earlier efforts, taking advantage of what it had already learned while utilizing new technologies.
 “We really wanted to convert to a more sophisticated platform that offered in-depth training to our 100+ Crisis Team Members.”